- intercalatory narrative structure of Inferno 16 and 17: Dante splices the narrative of the transition from circle 7

 Indeed, liquidity and “sùbiti guadagni” go hand in hand.
 The changes in the texture of Florentine life that Dante rues are thus deeply connected to banking and money-lending: to the promotion of liquidity and exchange.
 Dante knew this business intimately, as his own family’s principal occupation was money-lending: “l’attività principale della famiglia: il prestito del denaro” (the principal activity of the family: the lending of money; see Faini, “Ruolo sociale e memoria degli Alighieri prima di Dante,” p.
 27).

 Technically (aka theologically), the church viewed usury as an affront to God because it allows humans to make money from money rather than only through the sweat of their labor (see the end of Inferno 11).
-However most of the upcoming citizens of cities like Florence are merchants and/or bankers, and we should bear in mind that Popes, like secular rulers, borrowed money from Florentine banks.
+However most of the up and coming citizens of cities like Florence are merchants and/or bankers, and we should bear in mind that Popes, like secular rulers, borrowed money from Florentine banks.

 In Inferno 17 Dante focuses not on the individual usurers but on the usurer’s family.
 There is no individual encounter of resonance and importance to the pilgrim; indeed, the usurers are unnamed, but for their family crests.
 What is important is what the pilgrim learns about Florentine society.
 Each usurer’s family name — the names of great Florentine families, with the inclusion of one Paduan — is inescapably indicated through minute evocations of the family’s heraldic crest.
 The various components of these crests are so carefully designated that illustrators of the Commedia have, since the beginning of the commentary tradition, painted them with precision.